jnozzi/cocoadev.com/SiteContent/General/LockedPreferences.markdown

 Well, if you're not an admin user and you try to click the 'unlock' button, it requires you to authenticate, right?
 The best place to store a persistent state (that is not user data) is the preferences/defaults system, right?
 I'd imagine this is a public (but protected by authentication) plist file somewhere, accessible through the system-wide domain.
 You need to authenticate to change it to "unlocked" if it's locked.
 All your app does is checks this flag via the defaults system and enable/disable the controls depending on the state.

-When you say "Clearly it can�t just be a boolean in the preferences domain, as then the non-admin user would simply be able to change it." this indicates to me that you ''do not'' understand what I tried to point out earlier.
+When you say "Clearly it can�t just be a boolean in the preferences domain, as then the non-admin user would simply be able to change it." this indicates to me that you *do not* understand what I tried to point out earlier.
 There are different preferences domains.
 One is system-wide (authentication is required).
 I suggest you read up on this part of the system.
 You'll be glad you did.

 ----